floppy69/dogecoind-status/README.md

 ## Contributing

 Contributions and testing reports are extremely welcome.
-Please submit a pull request or issue on [GitHub](https://github.com/craigwatson/bitcoind-status), and make sure that your code conforms to the PEAR PHP coding standards (Travis CI will test your pull request when it's sent).
+Please submit a pull request or issue on [GitHub](https://github.com/floppy69/dogecoind-status), and make sure that your code conforms to the PEAR PHP coding standards (Travis CI will test your pull request when it's sent).

-I accept tips via Bitcoin to 1N73BsKN2bubvRo9dXbUjwe4SBHW4j4j4B - if you would like to buy me a beer, please do!
+The author accepts tips via Bitcoin to 1N73BsKN2bubvRo9dXbUjwe4SBHW4j4j4B - if you would like to buy me a beer, please do!

+The fork, author accepts also tips via Dogecoin (obviously) to DNxB12TG8ijZxcG4oGaDAgVNuzSxdkMRDD - if you would like to buy me a covfefe, please do!

 ## Advanced Options